Frostwrath/Week-4-Deliverable/README.md

 # Overview
-This site is intended to serve as a learning aid to help memorize some key concepts within web development The site has a series of 5 questions, with a leaderboard based on the time remaining at the completion of the quiz.
+This site is intended to serve as a learning aid to help memorize some key concepts within web development.

+The site has a series of 5 questions, with a leaderboard based on the time remaining at the completion of the quiz.